coopsymbiotic/hosting_civicrm_ansible/README.txt

 This module delegates some CiviCRM tasks to a set of Ansible playbooks.

+* Configuration of the CiviCRM cron (via systemd timers).
+* Creation of an sftp-chroot user for a site.
+* Creation of readonly or write access to the MySQL database (using an ssh tunnel).

 Work in progres.
 Bits and pieces may be missing.

 ## Installation